some00/doomtime/README.md

     cd chocolate-doom
     ./_build/src/chocolate-doom
     ```
 5. In a seperate terminal start the client.
-Available options are show with the `--help' flag.
+Available options are shown with the `--help' flag.
     ```sh
     cd chocolate-doom
     python ./_build/doomtime/host/client/client.py